Design and Construction of Anhydrous Ammonia Pressure Vessels in Closed-Circuit Refrigeration Systems

 D-BP-2024-06

-The following directive is being issued by a provincial safety manager pursuant to section 30 of the Safety Standards Act (the Act) to clarify the design requirements applicable to anhydrous ammonia pressure vessels in closed circuit refrigeration systems.
+The following directive is being issued by a provincial safety manager pursuant to section 30 of the Safety Standards Act (the Act) to interpret the design requirements applicable to anhydrous ammonia pressure vessels in closed circuit refrigeration systems.

 General Details